SCENE 01 / HELICOPTER FILMING

 Large-scale aerial cinematography with gyro-stabilized camera systems across New Zealand.

+Here is how this works in practice.
 Helicopter filming delivers dramatic aerial perspectives with the payload capacity, flight endurance, and altitude range that drones cannot match.
 In New Zealand, helicopters equipped with gyro-stabilized mounts capture sweeping vistas over the Southern Alps, Mount Cook, Milford Sound and Fiordland, Tongariro National Park, the Marlborough Sounds, and coastal landscapes from the Bay of Islands to the Coromandel — the locations that brought Middle-earth to life on screen.

 Complete Helicopter Services